slin96/master-thesis/related-work/README.md

 ### Challenges in the deployment and operation of ML

 - literature overview of challenges in the deployment and operation of ML
-- good graphical overview and classification
+- good graphical overview and classification of challenges
-- compare finding by science with interviews of people working in industry
+- compare findings by science with interviews of people working in industry
 - main graphic see [here](./interview-challenges/figure-3.png)

 ## Reviewed (not too relevant)